Download the Bylaws as a PDF

 2. Business meeting;

-1. Reading of the minutes of the last meeting;
+1. Approval of the last meeting minutes;

-3. Reports of the Secretary and Treasurer;
+3. Secretary and Treasurer Reports;

 6. General Business; and